dustinlyons/nixos-config/README.md

 ```sh
 curl --proto '=https' --tlsv1.2 -sSf -L https://install.determinate.systems/nix | sh -s -- install
 ```
 After installation, open a new terminal session to make the `nix` executable available in your `$PATH`.
-You'll need this to proceed.
+You'll need this in the steps ahead.

 > [!IMPORTANT]
 >